Henry Webber

 Henry Webber (1754–1826) was an English sculptor and modeller.

 Life

 He was born in July 1754, the son of Abraham Webber, a Swiss sculptor who had settled in England, and his English wife, Maria Quandt.
-He was apprenticed under John Bacon the Elder and attended the Royal Academy schools.
+He was apprenticed under John Bacon the Elder and attended the Royal Academy Schools.
 In 1776 he was awarded the Royal Academy Gold Medal.
-In 1778, Webber was chosen by the Oxford Paving Commission to carry out the sculptures and sphinxes for the balustrade of John Gwynn's Magdalen Bridge.
-Unfortunately, in 1782 the Commission eventually abandoned this idea, paying a compensation payment and permitting him to keep any sculpture already made.
+In 1778, Webber was chosen by the Oxford Paving Commission to carry out the sculptures and sphinxes for the balustrade of John Gwynn's Magdalen Bridge; in 1782 the Commission abandoned this idea, paying a compensation payment and permitting him to keep any sculpture already made.